chef-boneyard/chef-fundamentals/slides/adding-a-new-node/01_slide.md

 Knife bootstrap will run a single script on a target host.

-Uses “bootstrap templates” by name.
+Uses "bootstrap templates" by name.
 Several come with Chef.

 These are typically used to install Chef on the remote system and tell Chef to run with a particular run list.